Softicles/Fine-tuning_an_OCR/README.md

 ## Data Preparation

 The labeled dataset was created using **PPOCRLabel**, which supports text detection and recognition annotations tailored for PaddleOCR training.
-I used PaddleOCR toolkit version **3.1.0** and PaddlePaddle framework version **3.1.0** to help generate better translations
+I used PaddleOCR toolkit version **3.1.0** and PaddlePaddle framework version **3.1.0** to help generate better translations.

 Steps:
 1. Converted my handwriting pdfs to JPEG (_train_test_split.py_)